-An Independent Facilitator is a person who facilitates the person-centered planning process in collaboration with the person.
-In Michigan, individuals receiving support through the community mental health system have a right to choose an independent or external facilitator for their person-centered planning process.
+An Independent Facilitator is an individual who facilitates the PCP process in collaboration with the individual.
+In Michigan, individuals receiving support through the community mental health system have a right to choose an independent or external facilitator for their PCP process.
 The terms independent and external mean that the facilitator is independent of or external to the community mental health system.
-It means that the person has no financial interest in the outcome of the supports and services outlined in the person-centered plan.
+It means that the individual has no financial interest in the outcome of the supports and services outlined in the person-centered plan.
 Using an independent facilitator is valuable in many different circumstances, not just situations involving disagreement or conflict.

-The PIHP/CMHSP must contract with a sufficient number of independent facilitators to ensure availability and choice of independent facilitators to meet their needs.
-The independent facilitator is chosen by the individual and serves as the individual's guide (and for some individuals, assisting and representing their voice) throughout the process, making sure that his or her hopes, interests, desires, preferences and concerns are heard and addressed.
-The independent facilitator must not have any other role within the PIHP/CMHSP.
+The PIHP and/or the CMHSP must contract with a sufficient number of independent facilitators to ensure availability and choice of independent facilitators to meet their needs.
+The independent facilitator is chosen by the individual and serves as the individual's guide (and for some individuals, assisting and representing their voice) throughout the process, making sure that his/her hopes, interests, desires, preferences, and concerns are heard and addressed.
+The independent facilitator must not have any other role within the PIHP and/or the CMHSP.
 The role of the independent facilitator is to:

 - a.
-Personally know or get to know the individual who is the focus of the planning, including what he or she likes and dislikes, personal preferences, goals, methods of communication, and who supports and/or is important to the person. - b.
-Help the person with all pre-planning activities and assist in inviting participants chosen by the person to the meeting(s). - c.
-Assist the person to choose planning tool(s) to use in the PCP process. - d.
-Facilitate the PCP meeting(s) or support the individual to facilitate his or her own PCP meeting(s). - e.
-Provide needed information and support to ensure that the person directs the process. - f.
-Make sure the person is heard and understood. - g.
-Keep the focus on the person. - h.
-Keep all planning participants on track.

-i.
-Develop an individual plan of service (IPOS) in partnership with the person that expresses the person's goals, is written in plain language understandable by the person, and provides for services and supports to help the person achieve their goals.
+Personally know or get to know the individual who is the focus of the planning, including what he/she likes and dislikes, personal preferences, goals, methods of communication, and who supports and/or is important to the individual. - b.
+Help the individual with all pre-planning activities and assist in inviting participants chosen by the individual to the meeting(s). - c.
+Assist the individual to choose planning tool(s) to use in the PCP process. - d.
+Facilitate the PCP meeting(s) or support the individual to facilitate his/her own PCP meeting(s). - e.
+Provide needed information and support to ensure that the individual directs the process. - f.
+Make sure the individual is heard and understood. - g.
+Keep the focus on the individual. - h.
+Keep all planning participants on track. - i.
+Develop an IPOS in partnership with the individual that expresses the individual's goals, is written in plain language understandable by the individual, and provides for services and supports to help the individual achieve their goals.

 The Medicaid Provider Manual (MPM) permits independent facilitation to be provided to Medicaid beneficiaries as one aspect of the coverage called "Treatment Planning" (MPM MH&SAA Chapter, Section 3.25.)
-If the independent facilitator is paid for the provision of these activities, the PIHP/CMHSP may report the service under the code H0032.
+If the independent facilitator is paid for the provision of these activities, the PIHP and/or the CMHSP may report the service under the code H0032.

-An individual may use anyone he or she chooses to help or assist in the personcentered planning process, including facilitation of the meeting.
-If the person does not meet the requirements of an Independent Facilitator, he or she cannot be paid, and responsibility for the Independent Facilitator duties described above falls to the Supports Coordinator/Case Manager.
-A person may choose to facilitate his or her planning process with the assistance of an Independent Facilitator.
+An individual may use anyone he/she chooses to help or assist in the PCP, including facilitation of the meeting.
+If the individual does not meet the requirements of an Independent Facilitator, he/she cannot be paid, and responsibility for the Independent Facilitator duties described above falls to the Supports Coordinator/Case Manager.
+An individual may choose to facilitate his/her own planning process with the assistance of an Independent Facilitator.